 It is not certain how most cats become infected with FCoV.
 Direct contact between cats is the most likely route of transmission.
 The FCoV is present in the blood of infected cats, at least in the early stages, and may be shed in urine and feces.
+Although the virus is quite fragile and does not survive for more than twenty-four to thirty-six hours in the normal environment, it is believed that cold temperatures may preserve the virus for months.
+Transmission on clothing or other objects is only likely within a few hours of contact.
 Biting insects such as fleas may also spread infection.

-This initial benign infection may later mutate to cause FIP in some cats.
+As explained above, most infections are with relatively harmless strains of FCoV.
+Unfortunately, this initial benign infection may later mutate to cause FIP in some cats.
+Even with the more harmful strains, apparently healthy cats may be carriers of the virus, and may shed the virus without ever showing signs of disease.
 Many cats that develop FIP have no history of contact with other cats showing clinical signs of FIP.
 The virus can remain dormant or 'latent' in the body for months to years before the cat eventually develops disease.